introSDE-FinalProject-2016/LocalDatabaseServices/README.md

 # LocalDatabaseService

 The Local Database Service is a SOAP Web Service.
-This layer sits on top of a database in order to provide data to the [Storage Services](https://github.com/introSDE-FinalProject-2016/StorageServices) module.
+This module sits on top of a database in order to provide data to the [Storage Services](https://github.com/introSDE-FinalProject-2016/StorageServices) module.
 It's responsible for handling all persistence tasks on the database.

 [API Documentation](http://docs.localdatabaseservices.apiary.io/#)
 [URL Client](https://github.com/introSDE-FinalProject-2016/Telegram-Bot)